 - Decide who will empty your internal compost collection containers.

 - Your janitorial company can likely do this.
-Talk to them as early in the process as possible to confirm how often they can empty your containers.
+Talk to them as early in the process and confirm how often they can empty your containers.

-- Containers should be emptied every day, just like garbage, in order to keep the possibility of odors and fruit flies to a minimum.
+- Containers should be emptied every day, just like garbage.
+This keeps odors and fruit flies to a minimum.

-- Alternatively, your property manager may want each building tenant to take their compost to the building’s main compost container.
+- Your property manager may want each building tenant to take their compost to the building’s main compost container.

-- It’s often possible to offset the cost of composting collection cost by consolidating garbage cans and reducing the time janitorial staff spends on garbage collection.
+- The cost of composting collection cost can often be offset by consolidating garbage cans and reducing the time janitorial staff spends on garbage collection.

 - Set up break rooms

 - Many different styles of containers are suitable for food scrap collection.
-Containers with a lid are helpful for reducing potential odor issues.
-Swinging or foot-lever lids work well since they’re “hands free.”
+Containers with lids are helpful for reducing odor issues.
+Swinging or foot-lever lids offer a “hands free” option.”